Step 1 - Student Financial Aid and Award Information

 This document contains general information regarding Financial Aid at Carroll College.
 If you still have any questions, please contact the Financial Aid Office at 1-800-992-3648, ext.
 5425.

-What if the information on my award letter is inaccurate?
+What if the information on my aid offer is inaccurate?

 How will I receive my loan funds?

 Federal Direct Stafford and PLUS Loans are transferred through an electronic funds transfer (EFT) process where your proceeds are sent to the college and deposited directly into your student account and credited to your outstanding fees.
 Any credit balance remaining will be available for you to pick up in the Business Office beginning the second Friday after classes start.

 Your Carroll College bill will depend on the number of credits for which you enroll, the types of classes in which you enroll, and your selected room & board plan.
 You will receive a bill each term based on that particular term's charges.
 Questions about your bill and/or payment plans should be directed to the Business Office.
 Direct costs billed to the student include but are not limited to tuition, fixed fees, course/lab fees, room/board, health insurance, and incidental fees.
 Additional personal/transportation/book expenses and loan fees are estimated at $4,380 for the year but can vary from student to student and are not billed to the student.
 A listing of all course fees is available on the academics page in the Class Schedule section.

 What if my financial aid does not cover my bill?